Uzo2005/same-Site-as-before-but-with-Liquidjs-and-express/README.md

 # same-Site-as-before-but-with-Liquidjs-and-express
-Sorry guys, the only feasibble way to don this is wwith nextjs
+Sorry guys, I rewrote this in NextJs